 Your home’s downspouts and gutters are a very important part of your roof drainage system.
 Regular cleaning and maintenance will ensure that your gutter and downspout will function properly when wet weather hits your area.
 You can also double or even triple the life of your downspouts and gutters and save money on repair costs by doing routine check-ups yourself.

 Cleaning Your Downspouts and Gutters

-You should plan to inspect and clean your downspouts and gutters twice a year-once before the fall rains and again before the spring rains.
+You should plan to inspect and clean your downspouts and gutters twice a year -- once before the fall rains and again before the spring rains.
 Check to see if leaves, tree branches or other debris have ended up inside your downspouts and gutters.
-Use gutter-cleaning tools or a small whisk broom or paintbrush to sweep everything to one side of the gutter; collect the debris and throw it away.
+Use gutter-cleaning tools or a small whisk broom or paintbrush to sweep everything to one side of the gutter; then scoop up the debris and throw it away.

 Maintaining Proper Draining in Your Downspouts and Gutters

 In order for your downspouts and gutters to drain properly, they must be set at a pitch of about 1/16 inch for every inch of guttering.
 You can test your downspouts and gutters to see if the drainage is functioning well by pouring in a bucket of water and observing the flow.
 If it flows out smoothly, your downspouts and gutters have passed the test.